 Causes of a Midline Barrier

 Many times children don't get enough play activity or they don't get enough of the right activity, and the midline barrier is still present after the age of 7 years.
 With the right activities, the corpus callosum becomes fully developed and the two hemispheres communicate fully.
 More children are not getting the right types of developmental activities, which makes this connection difficult.
-In one case study, after 10 weeks of working with a group of students to eliminate their midline, we saw an improvement of 10 months in reading efficiency and scores.
+In one case study, after 10 weeks of working with 27 students to eliminate their midline barrier, this group, that was below grade level in reading, showed an incredible improvement of 10 months in reading efficiency and scores in JUST 10 WEEKS of doing IPM activities.